VMois/vmois.github.io/_posts/2024-04-12-miwaitway-deploy-minimal-airflow.md

 slug: deploy-airflow-google-cloud-miwaitway
 ---

-In this part of the MiWaitWay series, I focus on configuring Apache Airflow to consume as few resources as possible and deploy to a small VM on Google Cloud.
+In this part of the MiWaitWay series, I focus on configuring Apache Airflow to consume as few resources as possible and deploy it to a small VM on Google Cloud.
 In addition, I need to leave some resources for a web app that will host a dashboard/map showing the average wait time for each bus stop.

 To learn more about the MiWaitWay project and its high-level architecture, check [the introduction article](/miwaitway-average-wait-time-on-stop/).